tooltwist/loginservice-client-nodejs/README.md

 Emails can be sent through the Loginservice API.
 The advantage of this approach is that Loginservice logs requests and can detect email sending problems.

-This API call requires you Juice configuration to define `services.auth.url` and `services.auth.apikey`.
+This API call requires you Juice configuration to define `loginservice.url` and `loginservice.apikey`.

     const result = await loginserviceClient.sendEmail(params, subject, fromEmail, fromName, toEmail, templateName)